-- H_sys [Qobj or QobjEvo or list] The system Hamiltonian or Liouvillian.
-See HEOMSolver for a complete description. - coup_op [Qobj] Operator describing the coupling between system and bath.
-See parameter Q in BosonicBath for a complete description. - coup_strength [float] Coupling strength.
-Referred to as lam in DrudeLorentzBath. - temperature [float] Bath temperature.
-Referred to as T in DrudeLorentzBath. - N_cut [int] The maximum depth of the hierarchy.
-See max_depth in HEOMSolver for a full description. - N_exp [int] Number of exponential terms used to approximate the bath correlation functions.
-The equivalent Nk in DrudeLorentzBath is one less than N_exp (see note above). - cut_freq [float] Bath spectral density cutoff frequency.
+H_sys [Qobj or QobjEvo or list] The system Hamiltonian or Liouvillian.
+See HEOMSolver for a complete description.

+${\color{red} {\bf coup_op}}$ [Qobj] Operator describing the coupling between system and bath.
+See parameter ${\color{gray} {\tt Q}}$ in ${\color{gray} {\tt BosonicBath}}$ for a complete description.

+coup_strength [float] Coupling strength.
+Referred to as lam in DrudeLorentzBath.

+temperature [float] Bath temperature.
+Referred to as T in DrudeLorentzBath.

+N_cut [int] The maximum depth of the hierarchy.
+See max_depth in HEOMSolver for a full description.

+N_exp [int] Number of exponential terms used to approximate the bath correlation functions.
+The equivalent Nk in DrudeLorentzBath is one less than N_exp (see note above).

+- cut_freq [float] Bath spectral density cutoff frequency.
 Referred to as gamma in DrudeLorentzBath. - bnd_cut_approx [bool] Use boundary cut off approximation.
-If true, the Matsubara terminator is added to the system Liouvillian (and H_sys is promoted to a Liouvillian if it was a Hamiltonian). - options [qutip.solver.Options] Generic solver options.
-If set to None the default options will be used. - progress_bar [None, True or BaseProgressBar] Optional instance of BaseProgressBar, or a subclass thereof, for showing the progress of the solver.
-If True, an instance of TextProgressBar is used instead. - combine [bool, default True] Whether to combine exponents with the same frequency (and coupling operator).
+If true, the Matsubara terminator is added to the system Liouvillian (and H_sys is promoted to a Liouvillian if it was a Hamiltonian).
+Keyword only.
+Default: False. - options [dict, optional] Generic solver options.
+If set to None the default options will be used.
+Keyword only.
+Default: None. - combine [bool, default True] Whether to combine exponents with the same frequency (and coupling operator).
 See BosonicBath.combine for details.

-class BathExponent (type, dim, Q, ck, vk, ck2=None, sigma_bar_k_offset=None, tag=None)

-Represents a single exponent (naively, an excitation mode) within the decomposition of the correlation functions of a bath.
+Keyword only.
+Default: True. - class BathExponent (type, dim, Q, ck, vk, ck2=None, sigma_bar_k_offset=None, tag=None) Represents a single exponent (naively, an excitation mode) within the decomposition of the correlation functions of a bath.

-type [{"R", "I", "RI", "+", "-"} or BathExponent.ExponentType] The type of bath exponent.

-"R" and "I" are bosonic bath exponents that appear in the real and imaginary parts of the correlation expansion.

-"RI" is combined bosonic bath exponent that appears in both the real and imaginary parts of the correlation expansion.
+- type [{"R", "I", "RI", "+", "-"} or BathExponent.ExponentType] The type of bath exponent. - "R" and "I" are bosonic bath exponents that appear in the real and imaginary parts of the correlation expansion. - "RI" is combined bosonic bath exponent that appears in both the real and imaginary parts of the correlation expansion.
 The combined exponent has a single vk.
-The ck is the coefficient in the real expansion and ck2 is the coefficient in the imaginary expansion.

-"+" and "-" are fermionic bath exponents.
-These fermionic bath exponents must specify sigma_bar_k_offset which specifies the amount to add to k (the exponent index within the bath of this exponent) to determine the k of the corresponding exponent with the opposite sign (i.e. "-" or "+").

-- dim [int or None] The dimension (i.e. maximum number of excitations for this exponent).
+The ck is the coefficient in the real expansion and ck2 is the coefficient in the imaginary expansion. - "+" and "-" are fermionic bath exponents.
+These fermionic bath exponents must specify sigma_bar_k_offset which specifies the amount to add to k (the exponent index within the bath of this exponent) to determine the k of the corresponding exponent with the opposite sign (i.e. "-" or "+"). - dim [int or None] The dimension (i.e. maximum number of excitations for this exponent).
 Usually 2 for fermionic exponents or None (i.e. unlimited) for bosonic exponents. - Q [Qobj] The coupling operator for this excitation mode. - vk [complex] The frequency of the exponent of the excitation term. - ck [complex] The coefficient of the excitation term. - ck2 [optional, complex] For exponents of type "RI" this is the coefficient of the term in the imaginary expansion (and ck is the coefficient in the real expansion). - sigma_bar_k_offset [optional, int] For exponents of type "+" this gives the offset (within the list of exponents within the bath) of the corresponding "-" bath exponent.
 For exponents of type "-" it gives the offset of the corresponding "+" exponent. - tag [optional, str, tuple or any other object] A label for the exponent (often the name of the bath).
 It defaults to None.